 Jess

-You have three options when it comes to paying your taxes with a credit card:
+You have two options when it comes to paying your taxes with a credit card: Pay1040 or ACI Payments, Inc.

-I went with payUSAtax because it has the lowest credit card fee.
-You should also be aware that you can split a single tax payment between two cards, so if you’re working on a minimum spend for more than one card, or trying to earn some perks through spend (like I was), then splitting the payment could make sense.
+You should also be aware that you can split a single tax payment between two cards, so if you’re working on a minimum spend for more than one card or trying to earn some perks through spend (like I was), then splitting the payment could make sense.

-True, there is a fee for paying your taxes via credit card while there’s no fee for paying by check or withdrawal from your bank account.
-But if the benefits of paying by card outweigh that fee, then it’s a no-brainer!
+True, there is a fee for paying your taxes with a credit card, while there is no fee for paying by check or withdrawal from your bank account.
+But if the benefits of paying by card outweigh that fee, it’s a no-brainer!

-If paying your taxes by credit card allows you to meet a minimum spend that you otherwise wouldn’t be able to meet, I’d say that’s definitely worth the 1.82% fee.
-Or if the % back you earn from paying with a credit card is more than 1.82%, then that’s another instance where paying with a credit card is the right move.
+If paying your taxes with a credit card allows you to meet minimum spending that you otherwise wouldn’t be able to meet, I’d say that’s definitely worth the fee.
+Or if the percentage back you earn from paying with a credit card is more than the fee then that’s another instance where paying with a credit card is the right move.

-Neither of those were the case when I decided to pay my $15,000 tax bill with the World of Hyatt Credit Card.
-But here’s why I did it anyways…
+Neither of those was the case when I decided to pay my $15,000 tax bill with the World of Hyatt Credit Card.
+But here’s why I did it anyway.

 All information about the World of Hyatt Credit Card has been collected independently by Travel Mom Squad.
 The World of Hyatt Credit Card is no longer available through Travel Mom Squad.